Precautions to be taken during first trimester

 - Dairy products are rich in calcium and contains good gut bacteria which are healthy for your gut.

 - Choose legumes such as chickpeas, lentils, peas and beans they are rich source of fiber and contains calcium, folate and iron which is beneficial for pregnant lady during pregnancy.

 - Eat fresh and local fruits available at local farmer’s market.

 - Don’t eat papaya raw or ripen.

 Staying active is a must during pregnancy.
-A little workout as per your regular routine shall not harm you rather it will help you cope up with morning sickness and refresh your mind and soul and keep your metabolism high.
+A little physical activity or workout with comfortable trackpants as per your regular routine shall not harm you rather it will help you cope with morning sickness and refresh your mind and soul and keep your metabolism high.